-Kamala Masters is a lay teacher in the Theravadan tradition who fortunately travels to teach and came to Australia in December 2015 to lead a 9-day silent retreat for the Perth Insight Meditation Group (I joined them for the first weekend).
+Kamala Masters is a lay teacher in the Theravadan tradition who fortunately travels to teach and comes to Perth regularly.
+I participated in her 9-day silent retreat in December 2017 (organised by the Perth Insight Meditation Group) and a weekend retreat in December 2015.
 A history of intense practice together with understanding of the challenges of modern living make Kamala’s teaching very applied.
 She teaches with rigour and compassion.

 Ajahn Brahm My first meditation teacher over 25 years ago when I started as an occasional visitor to the Armadale meditation group.
 Ajahn Brahm is one of Australia’s best known Buddhist monks leading retreats all over the world.
 I attended his 9-day silent retreat in 2012.
 He has a wicked sense of humour and a commitment to making the teachings applicable to daily life in a western democracy.
 Congratulations to Ajahn Brahm for his warm welcome to all people, whatever sexual orientation, religion etc and to his ordination of women as Bikkhunis (fully ordained nuns).

 Ouyporn Khuankaew – an amazing facilitator, meditation teacher and human being.